ipoom-jeong/gaudi-lab/projects/index.md

 {% capture text %}

-## **SmartSSD 2.0: Developing Next-Generation Computational Storage Drive**
+## **SmartSSD 2.0: Developing Next-Generation Computational Storage Drive (2020.09 - 2021.08) **

-- Research and development project at Samsung Electronics (2020.09 - 2021.08)
+- Research and development project at Samsung Electronics
 - Designing an SoC (System-on-Chip) for next-generation CSDs (Computational Storage Drives)
 - A prototype was announced at Flash Memory Summit (FMS) 2022